GEOS-ESM/MAPL/tutorial/mapl_tutorials/hello_world/README.md

 If you look in the gridded component you will see that it is quite simple and is just about the minumum lines needed to create a gridded component, a grid for the component, and a run method that does something.

 The first routine is the setServices.
-This is where the user registers the actual methods to be used during the initialize and run phases of the gridded component and are specifed via the SetEntryPoint calls.
-In addition the MAPL_GenericSetServices is called and every MAPL component must call this before ending the subroutine.
+This is the ONLY routine in the module that should be public.
+Everything else should be private.
+In addition the SetServices interface must match the interface defined by ESMF>  The main function of the SetServies is to let the user registers the actual methods to be used during the initialize and run phases of the gridded component.
+These specifed via the SetEntryPoint calls and methods defined in the same module.
+They also must be defined with the interface prescribed by ESMF.
+In addition, the MAPL_GenericSetServices is called in this routine and every MAPL component must call this before ending the subroutine.
+The MAPL_GenericSetServices handles all the extra services provided by MAPL beyond EMSF.

 Next we see that a custom initialization routine "my_initialize" is created.
+Notice the subroutine interface.
+This is the interface all initialize, run, and finalize methods registered my ESMF SetEntryPoint methods must follow.
+The import state contains all the fields (as well as possibly other types) that will be needed to run the component.
+The component should not modify the import state.
+Likewise the export state is what the gridded component produces for use by other components.
+Finally the clock is just that, a clock that defines the current temporal situation.

-It has two calls, the first tells it how to create the grid that is will be used by the gridded component.
+In this exmaple, the initialize routine only has two calls.
+The first tells it how to create the grid that is will be used by the gridded component.

 MAPL_GridCreate actually examines the components RC file which in this case is "hello_world.rc".
 The user will notice these lines:
 ```